LarsChrWiik/Notes/books/the_lean_startup/README.md

 * Use customers for testing and experimentation
 * View customer feedback as a single source of information and not the truth and assess if the feedback alines with the overall vision
 * Remove the enormous waste in product development cycle

-### Vision, Strategy, Product
-A vision does not change.

-A strategy is:
-* the business model
-* product roadmap
-* knowing the competitors
-* knowing who the customers are.

-We can **Pivot** the strategy if we encounter setbacks.

-The product is the end result of the strategy.
-And the product can be optimized or chnged if we encounter setbacks.

 ### The Lean Startup Method